arlonproj/arlon/docs/design.md

 A profile expresses a desired configuration for a Kubernetes cluster.
 It is composed of

-- An optional Cluster Specification.
+- An optional clusterspec.
 If specified, it allows the profile to be used to create new clusters.
   If absent, the profile can only be applied to existing clusters.
 - A list of bundles specifying the configuration to apply onto the cluster